 The golden tip

-Regardless of the material your garden furniture is made of, most dirt can easily be removed with old-fashioned green soap.
-Use lukewarm water and green soap and you’ll see that your garden furniture already looks a lot better.
-If you know yourself to do constant maintenance on your garden furniture, green soap is the golden tip.
-But, if maintaining your garden furniture is a once-a-year activity, we give you some suggestions on how to get to work.
+Regardless of the material your garden furniture is made of, most dirt can easily be removed with old-fashioned household soap.
+Use lukewarm water and soap and you’ll see that your garden furniture already looks a lot better.
+If maintaining your garden furniture is a once-a-year activity, here are some suggestions;

 Metal garden furniture